phaynes/markdown-processing/markdown-proofer/README.md

 ## 2. Basic Usage

-The basic syntax for using MDP is:
+The basic syntax for using `mdp` is:

 ```bash
 mdp [options] [input_file]
 ```

-If no input file is specified, MDP will use the first file listed in the `config.json` file.
+If no input file is specified, `mdp` will use the first file listed in the `config.json` file.

 ## 3. Proofing Modes

-MDP supports several proofing modes:
+`mdp` supports several proofing modes:

 - **Command Line Proofing**: Proofs text passed to it on the command line.
 - **Standard Proofing**: Proofs the entire file.